Alun Davies (guitarist): Wooing the American audience

 As his accompanist on Stevens' first tour of the United States, Davies said that the two experienced some stage fright, upon hearing that they'd be opening for Steve Winwood's band, Traffic, at the Fillmore East.
 However, the concert was a hit, and had three standing ovations, bolstering both the confidence of the band and the sales of Stevens' albums.
-Working alongside Stevens, Davies was a thoroughly essential partner in catapulting Stevens into world-fame.
+Working alongside Stevens, Davies was a partner in catapulting Stevens into world-fame.
 Within a short time, Davies was regarded by astute fans as a perfectionist, arriving before Stevens at each concert to personally check out both the sound and instruments after the sound checks, and practising the material until he was satisfied that the audience would receive the best concert available.
-Such finishing touches kept him the most essential member of Stevens' artistic team.
+Such touches kept him as a member of Stevens' artistic team.

 Tea for the Tillerman and Teaser and the Firecat both were platinum albums in the United States, and each produced top charting singles.
 Lauded as Stevens' right-hand man, Davies put off his dreams of solo albums because he insisted that Stevens' work was more essential, and he remained loyal to him, saying he would eventually find time for his own project.

 In 1972, Davies at last found the time and opportunity to launch his own solo album.
 Daydo was released in 1972, containing songs written or co-written by Davies, and supported by Stevens on piano with other members of Cat Stevens' band, including drummer Gerry Conway.
 "Daydo" was Davies' nickname until age 18.
 The album was produced by Stevens and Paul Samwell-Smith.
 The solo effort received mixed reviews.

 Reaction to Stevens' conversion

 After Cat Stevens left the pop music business, Davies confessed feeling quite sad.
 He stated that after being so fortunate to have attached himself to a "major talent" for so long that there was a period of time that he mourned, as did quite a few others.
-Davies commented that he had not expected this major change in Stevens, since Stevens’ search for spiritual fulfilment had led him to experiment with a number of religions, including Numerology, Buddhism and I-Ching.
+Davies commented that he had not expected this major change in Stevens, since Stevens' search for spiritual fulfilment had led him to experiment with a number of religions, including Numerology, Buddhism and I-Ching.
 Stevens' mother was a Swedish Baptist, and father, a Greek Cypriot who was Greek Orthodox, and Stevens had attended a Catholic school.
 Thus, Davies said in an interview that covered Cat Stevens' career on the VH1 series, Behind the Music, that he thought he was merely going through another phase up until the last month or so.